 Do you enjoy singing with a group, mastering challenging choral works, improving your singing talent - and live in the Central Virginia area?

-Sopranos, altos, tenors, and basses are all welcome.
+Sopranos, altos, tenors and basses are all welcome.
 Although formal musical training is not required, previous experience with choral singing is encouraged.
-Simple auditions with the director are for vocal placement within the group.
+There is no audition, but the director does meet with new members to determine their vocal placements.

 Conductor Ryan J. Tibbetts began his tenure as the fourth Artistic Director and Conductor of the Central Virginia Masterworks Chorale in August 2015.
 Since 2015, he has also served as the Artistic Director of the Richmond Concert Chorale, and in 2017 he became Director of Music at St. Mary’s Episcopal Church, Goochland.